Rookie Card Year: 1967

-As a popular member of the 300-Win Club, Seaver's collectibles have held their value.
+As a popular member of the 300-Win Club, Tom Seaver cards have held their value over the years.
 Despite his willingness to sign and frequent participation at collector events, demand remains strong for his items.
 Single-signed balls, 1969 team-signed balls, and game-used jerseys are just some of the coveted Seaver pieces collectors seek.

 Tom Seaver Rookie Cards

-Seaver's definitive rookie card is 1967 Topps #581.
+The Tom Seaver rookie card is in 1967 Topps Baseball.
 He's not alone on the card, which is common for cards of the era.
 Seaver shares his first baseball card with Bill Denehy.
 The distinct yellow borders make the card easily identifiable.
 Featuring a full head shot, the young Seaver appears to be focused on the season's task at hand.
 Subject to print dots, a flaw in the printing process common to the era, this card commands highly respectable dollars in top grade.